Monthly Feature Story-April 2018-Cherry Blossom Viewing

 Cultural Tips- Cherry Blossom Viewing

-The cherry blossoms (sakura) are much more than just a flower to the Japanese, who have celebrated the blossoms in many ways for many centuries.
+Cherry blossoms ("sakura") are much more than just a flower to the Japanese, who have celebrated the blossoms in many ways for several centuries.

-During cherry blossom season, many people have a cherry blossom viewing party.
-They enjoy eating, drinking and sometimes singing while appreciating the beauty of the blossooms and the warm spring weather with their families, friends or co-workers.
+During cherry blossom season many people have cherry blossom viewing parties with their families, friends or co-workers.
+They enjoy eating, drinking and sometimes singing while appreciating the beauty of the blossooms in the warm spring weather.

-One reason is that they are thought to be a symbol of the beginning of a new life.
+One reason is that cherry blossoms are thought to symbolize the beginning of a new life.
 For children starting school and for graduates starting new jobs, April's cherry blossoms suggest a bright future.

-The other reason is that the Japanese aesthetic sensibility place a high value on ephemeral beauty.
+The other reason is that the Japanese aesthetic places a high value on ephemeral beauty.
 Cherry blossoms are very beautiful when they are in full bloom but last for only a few days.
 Japanese people love them all the more for their transience.

 Back to Columns